A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Stochastic FitzHugh-Nagumo model

 The FHN model \eqref{FHN} is a semi-linear SDE of type \eqref{eq:semi_linear_SDE}.
 The choice of the matrix $A$ and the function $N(X(t))$ is not unique.
 While the locally Lipschitz term $-V^3(t)/\epsilon$ and the constant $\beta$ have to enter into $N(X(t))$, the goal is to allocate the remaining terms such that as many of the introduced assumptions as possible are satisfied.
-For the splitting methods to be $1$-step hypoelliptic, the term $-U(t)/\epsilon$ of the first component of the drift must enter into $AX(t)$.
-Moreover, shifting the term $\gamma V(t)$ to $AX(t)$ leads to a decoupling of the resulting ODE \eqref{ODE_FHN} such that its global solution can be derived explicitly, guaranteeing Assumption \ref{(A3)}.
+For the splitting method to satisfy Assumption~\ref{assum:A_hypo}, and thus to be $1$-step hypoelliptic, the term $-U(t)/\epsilon$ of the first component of the drift must enter into $AX(t)$.
+Moreover, shifting the term $\gamma V(t)$ to $AX(t)$ leads to a decoupling of the resulting ODE \eqref{ODE_FHN} such that its global solution can be derived exactly and proved to satisfy Assumption~\ref{assum:f_additional}.
 Thus, there are four strategies left, depending on whether the remaining terms $V(t)/\epsilon$ and $-U(t)$ enter into $AX(t)$ or $N(X(t))$.
-The only case where the matrix $A$ meets Assumption \ref{(A5)} (under a restricted parameter space) is when $-U(t)$ appears in $AX(t)$ and $V(t)/\epsilon$ in $N(X(t))$.
-Similar to the proposed splitting of SDE~\eqref{eq:Toy}, the resulting linear SDE \eqref{SDE_FHN} is then geometrically ergodic.
+The only case where the matrix $A$ meets Assumption \ref{assum:A_norm} (under a restricted parameter space) is when $-U(t)$ appears in $AX(t)$ and $V(t)/\epsilon$ in $N(X(t))$.
+Similar to the proposed splitting of SDE \eqref{eq:Toy}, the resulting linear SDE \eqref{SDE_FHN} is then geometrically ergodic.
 In particular, it corresponds to a version of the well-studied damped stochastic harmonic oscillator whose matrix exponential $e^{At}$ and covariance matrix $C(t)$ have manageable expressions.
 Therefore, we propose to choose the matrix $A$ and the function $N$ as follows

 The resulting linear damped stochastic harmonic oscillator \eqref{SDE_FHN} with $A$ as in \eqref{eq:A_N_FHN} is weakly-, critically- or over-damped, depending on whether